cfarkas/annotate_my_genomes/README.md

 - ```final_annotated.gtf``` (located in output1/) will contained the merged NCBI-updated annotation (in UCSC coordinates)
 - To produce ```target.gtf``` assembly, check stringtie parameters here: https://github.com/cfarkas/annotate_my_genomes/wiki#ii-obtaining-stringtie-gtf-file-for-annotation

-## V) Adding NCBI annotations to increase annotation of transcripts
+## 3) Adding NCBI annotations to increase annotation of transcripts
 Users can add annotations from NCBI by using the three outputs from ./genome-download program as inputs into ./add-ncbi-annotation.
 - Resuming the previous example, using add-ncbi-annotation instead of annotate-my-genomes:
 ```